tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 > Restore service without making the outage worse.

 The exact tools change between systems.
-One day it is Linux, another day it is Kubernetes, PostgreSQL, AWS, or a bad Git commit.
+One day it is Linux, another day it is Kubernetes, PostgreSQL, a cloud provider, or a bad Git commit.

 The order of operations changes much less:

 ```text
 Freeze